mjoand/CourseraGettingAndCleaningData/README.md

 4. tidyDataSet.txt

 ##### 2.Objectives of the Peer Assessed Project
+The objective of this project is to develope strategies for collecting, working with, and cleaning raw data sets in order to tidy data that can be used for later analysis.The students were asked to download and unzip a repository of data collected from the accelerometers from the Samsung Galaxy S smartphone, subdivided in a training and a test sub-repositories, and create a single tidy data set, an R script and a Code Book.

+The R script, **run_analysis.R**, should do the following:

+1. Merge the training and the test sets to create one data set.
+2. Extract only the measurements on the mean and standard deviation for each measurement.
+3. Use descriptive activity names to name the activities in the data set
+4. Appropriately label the data set with descriptive variable names.
+5. Create a second, independent tidy data set with the average of each variable for each activity and each subject.

 ##### 3.The raw data set
 The raw data set consists of a database built form the recordings of thirty subjects performing acitivities of daily living while carrying a waist-mounted smartphone